Conferment procession

 The procession will depart from Musiikkitalo past Kiasma towards Mannerheimintie, from where it will continue through Paasikivenaukio towards Salomonkatu and Antinkatu.
 On Antinkatu, the procession is divided into Temppeliaukio Church and the Kulttuurikasarmi.

-The best places to follow the procession are Kansalaistori Square or Mannerheimintie, as the procession comes out from the entrance on the Kansalaistori side of the Helsinki Music Centre.
+The best places to watch the procession are in front of Musiikkitalo and Kiasma, as well as in Paasikivi Square, as the procession comes out from the entrance on the Kansalaistori side of Musiikkitalo.

 The order of the procession

 When leaving Musiikkitalo, the director of the festivities will be at the head of the procession.
 After him come the promoters, who are the highest dignitaries of the promotion.
 Promoters are usually also the oldest professors in academies.
-Next, honorary doctors, doctors, masters, university and academies management, academic staff and other invited guests marched.
+Next, honorary doctors, doctors, masters, university, academies management and academic staff marched.

 Programme